Damocles2/OpenBoreas/README.md

 OpenBoreas is a smart solar/battery powered weather station control board desgined for everyone!
 With wifi connectivity,40.4ma power consumption (that's a 100 hours of use from a a few hours of sunlight and a 4000mah battery!) and others impressive features,this little board is sure to fit your needs!

 It's small size and open source nature makes sure that everyone can use it the way they please!
-Just set you wifi network name in it,connect it to a solar panel and battery and you're all set!
+Just connect it to a solar panel and battery and you're all set!

 And when you complete that,it's easy to use android app will allow even the most inexperienced users to enjoy it!